Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 The idea behind parsing command line arguments is fairly straight forward.
 Given an argument, perform some operation based on what that argument is.
-In the case of our Markdown compiler, we really only care about one argument--and we hope that it's the name of a Markdown file.
+In the case of our Markdown compiler, we really only care about one argument—and we hope that it's the name of a Markdown file.

 The way Rust parses arguments is to collect them all up and store them in an